Future City: Making the CBD more walkable

 Let's see it we can fill these empty shops changing any road and parking rules not going to bring in more business or shoppers ,maybe reducing rates in the CBD might encourage more businesses to open up might ge a tough call for the council but maybe not as costly as these other proposals and it just might open up our beautuful city some new businesses and give some relief to the existing ones

-Travelnan over 3 years ago
+Travelnan about 4 years ago

 Please no 40km or nose in parking but highly support scramble crossings. it’s a pain waiting extra time to get from say, woolworths to athletes foot, it creates a smooth transition. when installed, have timer crossings so pedestrians know how long until the lights change. nose in parking is dangerous.

-citizenoforange101 over 3 years ago
+citizenoforange101 about 4 years ago

 Please do not introduce nose-in parking in Orange.
 There is a big percentage of 4-wheel drive and big utes in Orange and anyone who drives a sedan would be backing out into traffic blind.
 I can't see that this change would make the flow of traffic any better and would certainly cause so many more accidents.
 Orange needs more long-term parking so that shoppers, particularly from out of town, can complete their business and shop without having to move their vehicles.

-Nativegarden over 3 years ago
+Nativegarden about 4 years ago

 I think that it should be 40 klms all over Orange and we should have a no go area for shopping IE no cars